CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02a4-Git-Ex3.md

     You can access this lab guide and all of the code and content for this lab from the GitHub repository [LTRPRG-1100](https://github.com/curtissmith/LTRPRG-1100) at `https://github.com/curtissmith/LTRPRG-1100` with a
-    webbrowser.
+    web browser.
 Let's clone this repository to your lab workstation with Git.

     Use the `cd ~/lab` command to change to the lab directory and run the `git clone https://github.com/curtissmith/LTRPRG-1100.git` command to clone the lab repository, for example:

     ```